Skip to Content Facebook Feature Image

 “Not severely,” Gerdol said.
 “Because actually today, all the athletes went through quite easily.
 Lindsey made a mistake and it happens.
 It can happen in any section of the course.
 It happened there but it could have been in another.”

 When she came to a stop, Vonn's skis were facing in opposite directions, still attached to her bindings.
-She then moved her left arm toward her body and was laying there alone and virtually immobile until help arrived after some tense moments.
+She then moved her left arm toward her body and was lying there alone and virtually immobile until help arrived after some tense moments.
 She received care for long minutes before she was airlifted away by helicopter.

-The mandatory safety air bag inflated under her racing suit during the crash, supplier Dainese confirmed to The AP.
+The mandatory safety air bag inflated under her racing suit during the crash, supplier Dainese confirmed to the AP.
 The air bag, which is triggered by a complicated algorithm when racers lose control, may have softened her landing.

 It was evident that the air bag had opened, because Vonn’s chest appeared puffed out when she was lying on the snow.